HSA Education Center for Individuals

 There are several ways you can access your HSA funds to pay for qualified medical expenses:

-- Use Free Online Bill Pay to make payment.
-If you don’t have Online Banking, Enroll Now.
+- Use Free Online Bill Pay to make a payment.

 Qualified Medical Expenses: